Zamantora/Furari_stealer/README.md

 </h1>

 ## How to Run
-- simply run the .exe and it'll by itself run you through the commands and functiosn
+- Simply run "Furari.exe" and it'll run you through the building instructions  via command prompt

 ## Features